Nayos1337/cscg2020/game/maze/tower/writeup.md

 ```

 Let's have a closer look at the first one.
-These a sequeltial packets, that means, there is not a big difference in position and rotaion between them.
+These a sequential packets, that means, there is not a big difference in position and rotation between them.
 ```
 00000000: 50 2A E3 73 7C 86 D1 F4  F6 CA 92 2D 00 00 00 00  P*.s|......-....
 00000010: 00 29 CC 10 00 D6 02 00  00 B0 CD 01 00 00 00 00  .)..............